cfreundlich/portfolio-balancer/README.md

 The basic idea of these portfolio balancing strategies is that you set a target and periodically (no more than once a quarter) trade in order to get closer to these targets.

 This makes trading very boring, but it minimizes variance without sacrificing expected value.
 It also gives you some flexibility to buy low and sell high.

-Please check out my [companion blog post](https://cfreundlich.github.io/portfolio-balancer/) for more motivation.
+Check out my [companion blog post](https://cfreundlich.github.io/portfolio-balancer/) for more motivation.

 ## Theory
 ### Setting a target